Plumsail/forms-docs/source/how-to/zapier-googlesheets.rst

 Zapier
 --------------------------------------------------

-Now, you can create new custom Zap, by following this instruction - :ref:`creating-zap`.
+Now, you can create a new custom Zap, by following this instruction - :ref:`creating-zap`.

 After completing the setup for your form, search for *Google Sheets* the Google Sheets App: